redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 ### Application search and external secondary index

-RediSearch supports application search when the application or service uses another primary database.
-You can use RediSearch as an external secondary index (for example, for indexing numeric or full-text data) by referencing data items within the primary database.
-Because such secondary indexes are updated asynchronously, you end up with a stale index.
-However, you can use database synchronization strategies provided by RedisGears.
+RediSearch supports application search whether the source of record is another database or Redis itself.
+You can use RediSearch as an external secondary index (for example, for indexing numeric or full-text data) and as a full-text search engine.

 ### Primary database and internal secondary index